martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 ```
 If the callee function is primitive, the function `apply_in_underlying_javascript` carries out the application.
 If the function is compound, the body of the function is prepended to the agenda.
 Similar to the evaluation of blocks, a restore-environment instruction is inserted if the agenda may need the current environment.
 The new environment with respect to which the body is evaluated is the result of extending the function's environment with a binding of the parameters (taken from the function value) to the arguments (taken from the operand stack), both in reverse order.

+At this point, it is useful to discuss *tail calls*, which are function calls that happen as the last action in a function invocation and that compute the return value of the function in which they appear.
+An implementation is *tail-recursive* if tail calls do not consume memory.
+In a tail-recursive implementation, an iterative algorithm can be implemented using tail-recursive functions without concerns about their memory consumption.
+In JavaScript, tail calls can only happen when the the operand stack is empty, which means that the operand stack won't consume memory.
+So the question whether the evaluator is tail-recursive boils down to the question whether tail calls add items to the agenda.

 This evaluator is quite naturally tail-recursive.
-If the agenda of a call instruction starts with a restore-environment instruction from a previous call instruction or evaluation of a block, there is no need to save the current environment in another restore-environment instruction.
+Any tail call instruction on the agenda will be succeeded by the restore-environment instruction from the most-recently executed non-tail call instruction.
+In that case, there is no need to save the current environment in another restore-environment instruction.
 The evaluator treats tail-recursive functions as loops in which the function body is evaluated in an environment that extends the function's environment with a binding of the parameters to the evaluated arguments.
 In particular, tail-recursive functions do not consume memory in the agenda.

 In order to provide bindings for predeclared names, the function `parse_and_evaluate` uses `the_global_environment` from the previous post as its initial environment.
 ``` js